MicrosoftDocs/globalization/globalization/input/font-support.md

 - Gadugi font: new font for Canadian Aboriginal Syllabics and Cherokee scripts
 - Microsoft JhengHei UI: new font for Traditional Chinese script
 - Microsoft YaHei UI: new font for Simplified Chinese script
-- Nirmala UI: new font for South Asian scripts (Bangla, Devanagari, Gujarati, Malayalam, Odia, Telugu)
+- Nirmala UI: new font for South Asian scripts (Bangla, Devanagari, Gujarati, Gurmukhi, Kannada, Malayalam, Odia, Sinhala, Tamil, Telugu)
 - Segoe UI (certain weights): updated to add support for Arabic, Armenian, Georgian (Mkhedruli), Georgian Khutsuri, Hebrew scripts

 Among additional fonts added for previously-supported scripts is the Urdu Typesetting font, which supports Arabic script in Nastaliq style (sometimes referred to as   *Perso-Arabic script* ).